Transition matrices for symmetric and quasisymmetric Hall-Littlewood polynomials: Transition Matrices Giving -Expansions

-A simple check confirms that $T'$ satisfies (C1), (C2), and (C3) in the definition of an $\SSCT$.
-Furthermore, note that the ascents in $T'$ occur only inside the blocks $A_j$, and precisely at the places where the value changes from $k$ to $k+1$, thus contributing $k$ to $\SumAsc(T')$.
-This change only happens when the parts $\beta_k$ and $\beta_{k+1}$ belong to the same part of $\gamma$, contributing $k$ to $g(\gamma,\beta)$.
+A simple check confirms that $T'$ satisfies (C1), (C2), and (C3) in the definition of an $\SSCT$ and has content $\beta$, so $f$ does map into the codomain $\SSCT(\alpha,\beta)$.
+Furthermore, note that the ascents in $T'$ occur only inside the blocks $A_j$.
+Each such place where the value changes from $k$ to $k+1$ corresponds to the inclusion of $k$ in $\Asc(T')$ and hence the contribution of $k$ to $\SumAsc(T')$.
+Furthermore, such a change only happens when the parts $\beta_k$ and $\beta_{k+1}$ belong to the same part of $\gamma$.
+In this case, we have $\xi_{\gamma,\beta}(k) = k$ and hence there will be a contribution of $k$ to $g(\gamma,\beta)$.
 Thus $\SumAsc(T') = g(\gamma,\beta)$.
-Since this relabeling is reversible, $(T,\beta)$ can be reconstructed from $T'$, and the result follows.
+Since this relabeling is reversible, $T$ can be reconstructed from $T'=f(T)$, so $f$ is a bijection.
 See Example~\ref{ex:MSG} for an illustration of the bijection. \end{proof}

 \begin{example} Let $\alpha = 5274$, $\beta = 33313212$, $\gamma = 64332$, and